RajaRaviSekarA/EDALendingClub/README.md

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
-I would like to credit upGrad for the Master of Science in Machine Learning and Artificial Intelligence (AI/ML) degree alongside IIIT, Bangalore, and LJMU, UK.
+I would like to credit upGrad for the Master of Science in Machine Learning and Artificial Intelligence (AI/ML) degree alongside IIIT-Bangalore, and LJMU, UK.
 - This project was inspired by all the Professors who trained us during the EDA module
   - Chandrashekar Ramanathan - Professor, IIT-B
   - Anand S - CEO - Gramener